 Tortelloni are pasta that are typically filled with cheese, sometimes with greens added to the mixture.
 They are the same shape as tortellini, only larger.
 In Emilia-Romagna, a pumpkin puree flavored with cheese and amaretti cookies is a common filling for tortelloni.
 Pumpkin tortelloni are a delicious main course for an autumn dinner or a special and different addition to your Thanksgiving menu.

-Saute shallot in butter until lightly golden, about 2 minutes.
+To make the filling: Saute shallot in butter until lightly golden, about 2 minutes.
 Transfer the shallot mixture to a bowl.
 Add the remaining ingredients.
 Stir to combine well.

+To make the tortelloni: Roll out the dough with a rolling pin or pasta machine; cut into 3-inch squares.
 Add about 1 tablespoon of filling to the center of each square.
 Brush the edges of the pasta squares with a little water to help seal them.
 Fold the dough in half, encasing the filling, to form a triangle.
 Press edges together firmly to seal.
 Using your thumb, press the middle bottom edge of the triangle up toward the point.
 Take the two bottom ends and join them together, forming a circle.
 Place completed tortelloni on a lightly floured surface and you complete forming them.